astronomer/docs/astro/kubepodoperator-local.md

 You can use the following example DAG to test your configurations.
 This DAG runs the `hello-world` Docker image in a different cluster based on whether you're running the DAG locally or on Astro.

-Note that if you are using Linux, you need to change the value for `cluster_context` in this DAG to `microk8s`.
+If you are using Linux, you need to change the value for `cluster_context` in this DAG to `microk8s`.

 Run `astro dev start` to build this config into your image.